Miss Grand Thailand 2022: Other awards

 The following list is the special awards provided in the Miss Grand Thailand 2022, the winners of such were either favorably or randomly selected by the pageant sponsors, no physical contest was being held.

 Main pageant

-Prelimiary competition
+Preliminary competition

 The preliminary round of the Miss Grand Thailand 2022 pageant, which is usually used to determine the top 20 finalists, will happen on 27 April, at Show DC Hall, Bangkok.
 In which, all 77 contestants will compete in swimwear and evening gowns in front of a panel of preliminary judges.
 The scores from the preliminary event, together with a closed-door interview portion, the swimsuit competition as well as the scoring via all ancillary events, will determine the top 20 finalists who will be announced on the grand final stage on 30 April.

 Grand final coronation

 The winner of the contest will receive ฿1.2 million baht (approx. USD$ 36,783, to date) in cash and a condominium worth 1.8 million baht as prizes.
 Meanwhile, the 1st–4th runners-up will be offered ฿7.0, 6.0, 5.5, and 5.0 hundred thousand baht cash, respectively.
 Such the winner, as well as all runners-up, have to sign a contract to work with the company for 1 year.
 In addition, the remaining of the 10 finalists will receive a prize of ฿100,000 baht each, the first year that the organizers will award the prize to top 10 finalists.